-For more than 50 years, the All-College Honors program has embodied what is best about Canisius College.
+For more than 50 years, the All-College Honors program has embodied what is best about Canisius University.
 It brings outstanding students to Western New York and engages them in exciting research, scholarship and artistic endeavors.
 Through specially designed course and co-curricular experiences such as scholarly travel, the Honors program strengthens the entire Canisius community.

 In order to attract and engage the most talented undergraduate students in the country, Canisius needs to significantly raise the level of support for Honors.
 Your support will allow the college to compete with peer institutions with far greater financial resources to recruit gifted students.